doublevcodes/inside-the-box/README2.md

-# Inside the box - Python Discord Code Jam 2021
+# Python Discord Code Jam 8 (Summer 2021)

+Theme: Think Inside the Box

 ## Project Details

-We are "inside" the box, Rubick's cube to be exact.
+We are "inside" the box, Rubik's cube to be exact.

 ## What does this mean?

 More details to be added later...